 Children and adolescents

-The clinical presentation of the disease appears somewhat similar to influenza.
-In the largest clinical trial of 171 children from Wuhan fever was reported in 41% (71 of 171), cough in over 50% (83 of 171), tachypnea in 28% (49 of 171).
-In 27 of the patients there were no symptoms at all (15.8%).
-At initial presentation very few children required oxygen supplementation (4 of 171, 2.3%).
-Other symptoms like diarrhea, fatigue, runny nose and vomiting were observed only in less than 10% of the children (Lu 2020).
-In the case series from Zhejiang as many as 10 out of 36 patients (28%) had no symptoms at all.
+In a clinical trial of 171 children from Wuhan, fever was reported in 41% (71 of 171), cough in over 50% (83 of 171), tachypnea in 28% (49 of 171).
+In 27 of the patients there were no symptoms at all (15,8%).
+At initial presentation very few children required oxygen supplementation (4 of 171, 2,3%).
+Other symptoms like diarrhea, fatigue, runny nose and vomiting were observed in less than 10% of the children (Lu 2020).
+In the cohort from Zhejiang as many as 10 out of 36 patients (28%) had no symptoms at all.
 None of the children had an oxygen saturation below 92% (Qiu 2020).
 In a Korean case series of children with COVID-19, 20 children (22%) were asymptomatic during the entire observation period.
 Among 71 symptomatic cases, only 6 (9%) were diagnosed at the time of symptom onset while 47 children (66%) had unrecognized symptoms before diagnosis and 18 (25%) developed symptoms after diagnosis.
 Fifty-one percent had “mild” disease, 22% “moderate” disease and 2% “severe” disease.
 No patient required intensive care (Han 2020).
 A larger UK series reports on 651 children and young people aged less than 19 years.
 Median age was 4.6 years, 35% (225/651) were under 12 months old.
 18% (116/632) of children were admitted to critical care.
 Six patients died in hospital, all of whom had profound comorbidity (Swann 2020).

 Neonates and infants